ddeereAMCHS/1051-If-Grades/README.md

   - C: 75 <= x < 80
   - D: 70 <= x < 75
   - F: x < 70
+- Make sure the number grade is in the range `0 <= x <= 100`
   - If the grade is too small, output:
     - The number grade cannot be negative.
   - If the grade is too large, output:
     - The number grade cannot be greater than 100.

 ***Example Input:***\
 95\